TAILOR-UoB/deliverables/events/2021-09-new-ways-of-working.md

 # New Ways of Working: Tools for 21C Research

+> ⚠️ **Thank you for your interest in the event.
+> The recording of this workshop will be published soon.** ⚠️

 > This workshop will provide a space for the AI community to share and discuss
 > innovative, non-standard ways of working and custom workflows that go beyond
 > just using distinct tools, or integrate such tools in an ingenious way.
 For